 Executive Council Responsibilities

-Chair/Co Chair: set meeting agenda items with Club Sports Director, responsible for conducting bi/weekly council meetings, responsible for sanctions against clubs who commit minor and major infractions affecting the organization of Club Sports and draft any email recommendations to club officers and administrators as needed and based on the input from the executive council.
+Chair/Co Chair: set meeting agenda items with Sport Clubs Director, responsible for conducting bi/weekly council meetings, responsible for sanctions against clubs who commit minor and major infractions affecting the organization of Sport Clubs and draft any email recommendations to club officers and administrators as needed and based on the input from the executive council.

-Secretary: record the minutes of each meeting and post these on the Club Sports web site.
+Secretary: record the minutes of each meeting and post these on the Sport Clubs web site.
 Responsible for informing the council of previous business and decisions made concerning the management of clubs.
-Lead email conversations relating to topics discussed at previous meeting or upcoming meetings as need-ed.
-Help the Club Sports Director to review policies based on decisions ratified by the Club Sports council.
+Lead email conversations relating to topics discussed at previous meeting or upcoming meetings as needed.
+Help the Sport Clubs Director to review policies based on decisions ratified by the Sport Clubs council.

-Safety Manager: Lead clubs in hazing/alcohol awareness training, be general contact for hazing/alcohol/safety issues, work with Rec student EMT’s to ensure proper safety for all club teams at practice and games, help organize concussion education sessions and hold discussion on disciplinarian contract in individual club sports constitutions at is relates to unsafe behavior.
+Safety Manager: Lead clubs in hazing/alcohol awareness training, be general contact for hazing/alcohol/safety issues, work with Rec student EMT’s to ensure proper safety for all club teams at practice and games, help organize concussion education sessions and hold discussion on disciplinarian contract in individual Sport Clubs constitutions at is relates to unsafe behavior.

 Budget Manager: heading the council allocation meeting in Spring term, keeping track and budgeting the executive council’s emergency funds, being a liaison to clubs in explaining the additional funding request process and being available to assist with clubs during the budget process.

-Marketing/Publications Officer: responsible for collecting schedules and results from Club Sports assistant and ensuring that the Carletonian has this information for publication. responsible for reviewing individual club web sites to stay current with season schedules and results and taking the initiative to publicize club sport events on campus.
+Marketing/Publications Officer: responsible for collecting schedules and results from Sport Clubs assistant and ensuring that the Carletonian has this information for publication. responsible for reviewing individual club web sites to stay current with season schedules and results and taking the initiative to publicize Sport Club events on campus.

 STANDARDS OF CONDUCT: